Adaptive Node Feature Selection For Graph Neural Networks: Numerical experiments

-We present results for Cora in Figure~\ref{f:cora_algo}, but we also include results for the remaining seven datasets mentioned in Appendix~\ref{app:data_info}.
-We observe that {\bf NPT} is consistently better able to preserve accuracy than {\bf MI} and even the GCN-specific {\bf TFI}.
-Furthermore, we observe smaller drops in accuracy for {\bf NPT} as features are eliminated, as expected since our method adapts to GNN performance, allowing the model to focus on the importance of only the remaining features.
-We find similar comparisons of accuracy during training for the remaining datasets with {\bf NPT} consistently demonstrating a competitive or superior ability to identify the most relevant features.
-Figures of accuracy during training analogous to Figure~\ref{f:cora_algo} can be found in Appendix~\ref{app:adapt_plots}, while we provide a table including a subset of the results in Table~\ref{t:adaptive_fs}.
-We find {\bf NPT} effective for selecting important features during training, while {\bf MI} is competitive for Cornell, Texas, and Wisconsin, similarly to Table~\ref{t:real_fs}.
-Moreover, we find {\bf TFI} and {\bf MI} to be effective importance metrics in our algorithm for Photo and Computers, which align with our intuition about these datasets.
-Thus, with prior information, our algorithm can be further improved with an appropriate choice of metric, while permutation-based tests remain effective for general scenarios.
+We present results for Cora in Figure~\ref{f:cora_algo}, with results for the remaining datasets in Appendix~\ref{app:data_info}.
+In Figure~\ref{f:cora_algo}, we observe that {\bf NPT} preserves higher accuracy than {\bf MI} and even the GCN-specific {\bf TFI} at low $r$, mirroring results in Table~\ref{t:real_fs}.
+We also observe smaller drops in accuracy for {\bf NPT} as features are eliminated, as expected since our method adapts to GNN performance, allowing the model to focus on the importance of only the remaining features.
+For the other datasets, analogous figures of accuracy during training can be found in Appendix~\ref{app:adapt_plots}, while a subset of the results are shared in Table~\ref{t:adaptive_fs}.
+This includes training GraphSAGE models~\citep{hamilton2017InductiveRepresentationLearning} on the ArXiv citation network from the Open Graph Benchmark~\citep{NEURIPS2020_fb60d411} with word embeddings as features and paper subjects as labels, for which we use $r = 0.4$.
+We similarly find {\bf NPT} to demonstrate a competitive or superior ability to identify the most relevant features during training.
+Thus, given prior information, we could select {\bf MI}, {\bf TFI}, or any other feature importance metric for our proposed, adaptive Algorithm~\ref{alg:nfpt}, but in real-world scenarios, it is likely that we will not know which metric is appropriate.
+In these cases, {\bf NPT} provides an effective approach for general scenarios due to its adaptability to the learning task.